ionos-cloud/ionosctl/docs/commands/ipblock/list-labels.md

 ## Description

-Use this command to list all Labels from a specified IPBlock.
+Use this command to list all Labels from a specified IpBlock.

 Required values to run command:

-* IPBlock Id
+* IpBlock Id

 ## Options